 Goal 1: Conserve and enhance the quality of existing housing and residential neighborhoods in Commerce.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 1.7 - Energy Efficient Design.
 The City will review ordinances and recommend changes where necessary to encourage energy efficient housing design and practices that are consistent with state regulations.
 The Housing Division will advertise the appropriate information related to this program on the City's website.
-In addition, the Planning Division and code enforcement personnel will refer potential applicants to the Housing Rehabilitation Program or the Neighborhood Fix-up Grant Program as potential funding sources.
-The City currently provides information on energy efficiency programs on their website and at City Hall.
+In addition, the Planning Division and code enforcement personnel will refer potential applicants to the Housing The City currently provides information on energy efficiency programs on their website and at City Hall.
 When appropriate, City Staff and code enforcement officers, direct residents to apply for applicable programs.
-Additionally, the City encourages all new development to be energy efficient and to take into consideration LEED standards.
-Implementation of the Building Code energy efficiency requirements is not included in the 2021-2029 Housing Element as a housing program.
+Additionally, the City encourages all new development to be Implementation of the Building Code energy efficiency requirements is not included in the 2021-2029 Housing Element as a housing program.